-ISSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT
+SSUES (AND SUPPORTING INFORMATION SOURCES): POTENTIALLY SIGNIFICANT IMPACT LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT

-PUBLI C SERVICES -
+PUBLIC C SERVICES -

-a) Would the project result in subst or the need for, new or physically cause significant environmental times, or other performance obje y altered governme impacts, in order to ntal facilities, the communication of the maintain acceptation of the maintain accepta onstruction of w le service ratios hich could
+a) Would the project result in substa or the need for, new or physically cause significant environmental in times, or other performance object altered governme mpacts, in order to ntal facilities, the co maintain acceptab onstruction of w le service ratios hich could

 i.
-Fire protection? \square
+Fire protection? $\boxtimes$

 ii.
-Police protection? \square
+Police protection? $\boxtimes$

 iii.
-Schools? \square
+Schools? $\boxtimes$

 iv.
-Parks? \square
+Parks? $\boxtimes$

-۷. Other public facilities? \square
+٧. Other public facilities?